 Georgina

-A core component of Georgina’s life is her anti-nuclear activism, for which she has been imprisoned many times.
-In the 1980s, she was one of the women at the Greenham Common Peace Camp and was involved, together with Jean Hutchinson, in an appeal to the House of Lords against their convictions of trespass under the MoD’s RAF Greenham Common Byelaws 1985.
+A core component of Georgina’s life was her anti-nuclear activism, for which she was imprisoned many times.
+In the 1980s, she was living in Leamington Spa and was one of the women at the Greenham Common Peace Camp.
+Together with Jean Hutchinson, she was involved in an appeal to the House of Lords against their convictions of trespass under the MoD’s RAF Greenham Common Byelaws 1985.
 After her move back to Scotland, she bought Peaton Glen Wood near Coulport and the wood has been used by activists to camp in as a base for anti-Trident protests.
-While advanced age means it is now difficult for her to be physically involved in direct actions, Georgina remains committed to her opposition to nuclear weapons and militarism.
+Even when advanced age prevented her from physically involved in direct actions, Georgina remained committed to her opposition to nuclear weapons and militarism until the end of her life.
 In the film Georgina: ‘Art, Morality and Law’ (dir.
-Lin Li | 2023 | 57 minutes), which features her artwork, poetry and other items from her personal archive, Georgina talks about her actions and prison experiences, and reflects on what ‘peace’ and ‘activism’ mean to her.
+Lin Li | 2023 | 56 minutes), which features her artwork, poetry and other items from her personal archive, Georgina talks about her actions and prison experiences, and reflects on what ‘peace’ and ‘activism’ mean to her.